crossterm-rs/crossterm/README.md

 ## Examples
 These are some basic examples demonstrating how to use this crate.
 See [examples](https://github.com/TimonPost/crossterm/blob/master/examples/) for more.

+### Command API

+My first recommendation I want to make is that you take a look at the [command API](https://timonpost.github.io/crossterm/docs/command.html), because this might replace some of the existing API in the future.
+Because it is more convenient, faster, and easier to use.

 ### Crossterm Type
 This is a wrapper for all the modules crossterm provides like terminal, cursor, styling and input.